aitrailblazer/AIT-StrategyX/README.md

 - `/q`: Generates a strategic payoff matrix.
 - `/qs`: Provides a summary of the generated payoff matrix.

-## Contributing
-Contributions are welcome!
-Please adhere to the project's contribution guidelines.
-For more information, see [CONTRIBUTING.md](URL-to-CONTRIBUTING.md).

 ## License
 This project is licensed under the [LICENSE-NAME].
 See the [LICENSE](URL-to-LICENSE) file for details.